Pneumonia Diet Chart: What To Eat, What Not To Eat?

 - Whole grains: a Pneumococcal infection leads to fatigue and the body’s requirement for energy increases to fight off the infection.
 This is because the body is using up energy to fight the organisms so the inclusion of a good amount of carbohydrates is important.

-– Protein intake: a diet plan for Pneumonia patients should include proteins in every meal.
+- Protein intake: a diet plan for Pneumonia patients should include proteins in every meal.
 Proteins form the basis for cell structure, chemical substances that kill microbes and antibodies.
-40-50 gms of protein is to be consumed per day.
+40-50 mgs of protein is to be consumed per day.
 Examples: Pulses, legumes, chicken, fish, prawns can be consumed which help in repairing the tissues.

 - Green leafy vegetables: These contain a good amount of vitamins and minerals which function as powerful antioxidants and help in preventing damage to the body.